-Operations: Increase of \$4,000 or 1.2% above the prior year's appropriation.
+Operations: Decrease of \$16,000 or 4.7% below the prior year's appropriation.

-- Seminars & Conventions are increasing due more employees attending conventions. - Office Supplies are increasing based on historical spending. - Materials from Stock are decreasing based on historical spending.
+- Seminars & Conventions are increasing due more employees attending conventions. - Office Supplies are increasing based on historical spending. - Materials from Stock are decreasing based on historical spending. - Outside Services is decreasing by \$20,000 to partly fund the 2024 Consulting Services within 1200010010 - Administration.